joshschools/SNOW_KB_Compare/README.md

    - Click `File -> Save`.

 3. **Use the Script**:
-   - Navigate to a KB article page on your ServiceNow instance.
+   - Navigate to a KB article/block page on your ServiceNow instance.
    - Select versions from the dropdown and click `Compare Versions` to see the differences.

 ## Usage

-- When viewing a Knowledge Base article in ServiceNow, the script will add a dropdown and "Compare Versions" button to the UI (next to the "Subscribed" button).
+- When viewing a Knowledge Base article/block in ServiceNow, the script will add a dropdown and "Compare Versions" button to the UI (next to the "Subscribed" button).
 - **Step 1**: Select the version you'd like to compare from the dropdown.
 - **Step 2**: Click the "Compare Versions" button.
 - **Step 3**: The version comparison will be displayed above the article in a unified diff format, showing lines added (green) and removed (red).
 Unchanged sections can be expanded or collapsed.